soundpress/RulesOfNYC/docs/c03/index.rst

 *§ 4-90 Retail Containers.* ::

-An individual processed meat or meat product, in a consumer size container, shall be labeled as to net weight and labeled as to moisture content in accordance with the provisions of § 4-82 of these rules and regulations.
+An individual processed meat or meat product, in a consumer size container, shall be labeled as to net weight and labeled as to moisture content in accordance with the provisions of 6 RCNY § 4-82.
 The label on such a container shall bear the name and address of the packer, manufacturer, distributor or wholesaler, or the official inspection or Health Department permit number of the establishment in which the product was packaged in such container.